jgarzik/bip100/discussion.md

 7. Changing the 1MB limit is accomplished in a manner similar to BIP 34, a one-way lock-in upgrade with a 12,000 block (3 month) threshold by 90% of the blocks.
 8. Limit increase or decrease may not exceed 2x in any one step.
 9. Limit may not decrease below 1MB.
-10. Miners vote by encoding ‘BV’+BlockSizeRequestValue into coinbase scriptSig, e.g. “/BV8000000/” to vote for 8M.
+10. Miners vote by encoding ‘B’+BlockSizeRequestValue into coinbase scriptSig, e.g. “/B8000000/” or "/B8M/" to vote for 8M.
 An 80% consensus is required to change the block size.
 11. In the case of a block size increase, the 20th percentile vote is the new block size limit.
 12. In the case of a block size decrease, the 80th percentile vote is the new block size limit.